remicres/sr4rs/README.md

 ### Quick HR image generation using pre-trained model

 1. Get the latest OTBTF docker image and enter the docker image.
-Use the nice and lightweight builds done by Vincent@LaTelescop.
+Use the nice and lightweight builds done by Vincent@LaTelescop (see [here](https://gitlab.com/latelescop/docker/otbtf/container_registry/) to see all flavours).
 Here is an example with the otbtf gpu:2.3-dev image, using NVIDIA runtime:
 ```
 docker run -ti --runtime=nvidia registry.gitlab.com/latelescop/docker/otbtf/gpu:2.3-dev bash
 ```